0

 work life

-To accommodate everyone's lifestyle, La Botte Gardiane has implemented a time management system: each employee can adjust their schedule as they see fit and make up any missed hours if necessary.
-Every two weeks, we hold a "fougasse meeting" (a local bread specialty) to discuss the company's health, the status of orders, and any challenges or successes we encounter.
-Finally, each employee is invited twice a year to an individual interview to share their feelings about their role, their work environment, their teamwork, and their aspirations.
-We strive to ensure that no one comes to these meetings feeling stressed or anxious.
+To adapt to everyone's lifestyle, La Botte Gardiane has set up a time account: each employee can adapt their schedule as they wish and make up for any hours not worked if necessary.
+Every two weeks, we hold a “fougasse meeting” (named after a regional bakery specialty) to discuss the health of the company, the status of orders, and any difficulties or successes we encounter.
+Finally, twice a year, each employee is invited to an individual interview to discuss their feelings about their position, their working environment, their cohesion with the team, and their aspirations.
+We try to ensure that no one comes in feeling stressed or anxious.

 Transparency